LicensePro

 How to Apply: Step-by-Step

-Check Columbus Zoning Requirements
+Check Columbus zoning requirements

-Before applying, verify that your business location in Columbus's Franklin County is properly zoned for your intended use.
-Contact the Columbus planning department.
+Before applying, verify your business location in Columbus's Franklin County is properly zoned for your intended use.
+Contact the Columbus planning department for a zoning verification letter.

 Collect all necessary paperwork including notary application and filing fee, surety bond (where required, $5,000-$25,000), notary education course and/or exam.
-Having everything ready speeds up the process.
+Having everything assembled before you start the application avoids the most common rejection reasons.

-Await Processing & Approval
+Await processing & approval

 Processing typically takes 2-6 weeks in Columbus.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Need Help With Your Notary Commission in Columbus?